 Why an ophthalmologist?

 1. Ophthalmologists are trained physicians and surgeons, who are well-versed in health conditions beyond just those related to the eye.
 This means they can diagnose and treat eye diseases and can sometimes diagnose systemic diseases that a specialist or primary care physician can help treat.
-The Academy recommends all healthy adults have their eyes dilated and see an ophthalmologist for a comprehensive eye exam by age 40.
-This can prevent vision problems later in life.

 How will regular eye exams boost my health?